 Tinctures look cheap and easy, but what counts is the effectiveness, and effectives is directly related to the amount of herbs that are administered each day.
 Don't be fooled by price, become a savoy consumer.
 Know the total herbal ingredients per bottle.

-Our herbal formulas are Chinese herbs formulated for the patens of disharmony most commonly applicable to cats and dogs.
+Our herbal formulas are Chinese herbs formulated for the patterns of disharmony most commonly applicable to cats and dogs.
 We are the only authentic Traditional Chinese herbal place for pets on the internet.
-We don't offer only one formula for one condition, we base our formulas on a by a TCM pattern of disease. .
-If your buying Chinese herbs, and you are not offered a pattern , then it is not authentically a TCM formula that may be must suited for your pets condition.
+We don't offer only one formula for one condition, we base our formulas on and by a TCM pattern of disease.
+If you're buying Chinese herbs, and you are not offered a pattern, then it is not authentically a TCM formula that may be must suited for your pets condition.

 Chinese herbs are used on adults, children and pets and are considered very safe when properly administered.
 However, if your pet does show any signs of not tolerating them, stop the herbs for 48 hours, then restart dosing again by using half of the original amount of the herbs you started with..
 If your pet still cannot tolerate the herbs then immediately stop administering the herbs to your pet.